 By Rabbi Daniel Plotkin

-Rabbi Daniel Plotkin is rabbi-educator for Temple Isaiah in Fulton, Md.
+Rabbi Daniel Plotkin is rabbi-educator at Temple Isaiah.